 It’s been more than 4 months since I did Hajj.
 Today is the last day of the year 2019 and I completed this post today to celebrate the New Year 2020.
 Performing Hajj was the most memorable event of my life.

 18 Days Hajj Odyssey

-Same goes for Umrah.
-There are a few rituals of hajj that differentiate Hajj from Umrah, the rest is all the same.
-Although Hajj is on a much grand scale and can be done only once a year but Umrah can be performed all around the year.
+The same goes for Umrah.
+There are a few rituals of Hajj that differentiate Hajj from Umrah, the rest is all the same.
+Although Hajj is on a much grand scale and can be done only once a year Umrah can be performed all around the year.

 Start eating healthy.
 Build your stamina.
 Train yourself to overcome any kind of unpleasant scenario.
 Because you are going to face a lot of things that would be beyond your control.

 Once you are in a state of Ihram you are forbidden to criticize or judge anyone or anything.
 Here I would like to add my personal experience.
 Even though we were part of a reputable travel company, we had to deal with a number of things that even the group organizers were unable to sort out.

 At the time of arrival at the Jeddah Airport, everything went smoothly.
 There were no crowds at the immigration counters.
 The Saudi Hajj staff very diligently did their job.
 Everyone got their luggage but my suitcase didn’t arrive.
 We (my husband and I) waited for a long time.
 Our group went outside they started offering the Zuhr prayers.
 At that time the only thing that came to my mind was that I must not panic, Allah is testing my patience.
 My husband filed a complaint and we moved out.
 Later on after 2 days, I got my suitcase.
 Which surprised everyone.
 I managed well in those two days because I had already shifted a couple of my dresses in my husband’s suitcase while packing our stuff.
 So never keep your things in one bag.
 Distribute your essential items in two places.